amrnn90/breeze-nuxt/README.md

 ## Authentication Composable

-This Nuxt3 application contains a custom `useAuth` comopsable, designed to abstract all authentication logic away from your pages.
+This Nuxt3 application contains a custom `useAuth` composable, designed to abstract all authentication logic away from your pages.
 In addition, the hook can be used to access the currently authenticated user:

 ```vue
 <script setup lang="ts">